latika-wadhwa/dataform_reusable_scd2/README.md

       "executionDate": "2022-09-30",                            -- The date from which the data needs to be captured from.
 For instance if we need data for 2022-10-06 the execution date would be 2022-10-05
       "timestampfield": "updated_at",                           -- The timestamp column name that records the load date/time of the data
-      "start_from_column_name": "eff_date",                     -- The start date of from a record is valid "start_at_column_name": "exp_date"                       -- The end date of from a record is valid
+      "start_from_column_name": "eff_date",                     -- The start date of from a record is valid "end_at_column_name": "exp_date"                       -- The end date of from a record is valid

 **Flowchart**